mattsteen14/reddit-client/README.md

 - The main home screen will be a feed of the most recent and relevant posts from all subreddits

-- Users will be able to upvote and downvote posts with the total votes being updated instantly on the app

 - All of the comments for each post will be initially hidden but will appear when the user clicks on the comment icon

 - The application will allow users to search for posts and comments provided by the API